center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * New SimpleSAML_Configuration::getEndpointPrioritizedByBinding() function.
   * PHP 5.3 or newer required.
   * Started using Composer as dependency manager.
-  * Detached the basic SAML2 library and moved to a standalone library in GitHub.
+  * Detached the basic SAML2 library and moved to a standalone library in github.
   * Added support for exporting shibmd:Scope metadata with regular expressions.
   * Remember me option in the IdP.
   * New SimpleSAML_Utilities::setCookie wrapper.